Share buyback

 Tab navigation

-Repurchases of Swiss Re shares were carried out on a second trading line on the SIX Swiss Exchange, with Swiss Re as the exclusive buyer, via Zürcher Kantonalbank acting as agent.
+Repurchases of Swiss Re shares are carried out on a second trading line on the SIX Swiss Exchange, with Swiss Re as the exclusive buyer, via Zürcher Kantonalbank acting as its agent.

-Further details on the Programme can be found in the official announcements, which can be accessed using the following links:
+Further details on the share buyback can be found in the official announcements, which can be accessed using the following links:

 Official buyback announcements in German and French